Sabotnik/static-site/_posts/2019-04-25-two-years-of-same-learning-center.md

 &gt;All 80 students have a school uniform, shoes, and schools stationaries so that they may attend their local, public schools

-&gt;We provide lunch to all 80 students in their six respective schools, which is something most did not have access to before joining the SLIC
+&gt;We provide lunch to all 80 students in their six respective schools, which is something most did not have access to before joining the SLC

 &gt;We succeed to bring hope and courage through guidance and counseling to students who have faced brutal action from their family and community&nbsp;